The Christmas Ball - Emily Owen

 ‘Wherever naughty children are.’

 ‘The town!’
 Pirouette shrieked.
-‘All the children’s parents will be at the ball and there will only be their nurse-maids watching them.’
+‘All the children’s parents will be at the ball and there will only be their nurse-maids or older siblings watching them.’

 ‘Precisely.
 But we have the advantage in that we know the shortest way out of the house.
 Hurry.’

 George was bored of repeatedly beating every man in the card room.
-The entire evening was predicable, unproductive and tedious.
+The entire evening had been predicable, unproductive and tedious.
 He was scanning the cards in his hand without much concentration, when a shadow was cast across them.

 He glanced up to find his brother standing over him.